 Students in Ann Arbor attend classes at Michigan Ross, in facilities designed specifically for the needs of executive education.
-Students in Los Angeles attend classes at the Hyatt Regency Century Plaza adjacent to Beverly Hills, where the facilities and classroom experience provide an educational environment similar to the Ann Arbor experience.
+Students in Los Angeles attend classes in a facility designed to provide an educational environment similar to the Ann Arbor experience.
 See more on our locations.

 Where do I stay while in residence?

 Students in Ann Arbor will typically stay at Michigan Ross' Executive Residence, a first-class hotel that offers easy, refined living (or possibly a nearby hotel).
 Hotel rooms are located on the top three floors of the Executive Residence and Wyly Hall, with classrooms on the lower levels.
 Students in Los Angeles stay at a first-class hotel where amenities, fine dining, and top-rated service ensure you can focus on learning during residencies, not on logistics